CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

     && conda clean -afy

     ```

+    For other package management systems, adjust the last `RUN` command accordingly.
+Make sure the package management system is available in jupyter/minimal-notebook or install it yourself (same way as ssh-client and less are installed in above example).

 2. Build the image from dockerfile to current directory (.)
 `docker build -t "<yourimagename>" -f <yourimagename>.dockerfile .`